leo98gomez/Localizations-1/README.md

 To localize a tweak, just download the respective .lproj folder, translate the items that are not capitalized, and make a pull request (or email: adit@aditkamath.com).

+To see what language each .lproj folder corresponds to, check [here](http://www.ibabbleon.com/iOS-Language-Codes-ISO-639.html).

 Thank you very much!

 #Translation Status